achimera/flogo/activity/pushbulletlink/README.md

 | emailTarget    	| The email address where to send the link.
 Only one target is allowed |
 | channelTarget    	| The channel name where to send the link.
 Only one target is allowed |

-If emailTarget and channelTarget are empty, then the link is send to all devices.
+If emailTarget and channelTarget are empty, then the link is sent to all devices.

 In the 'status' output, you may get the following values:
 - 'OK' : the link was correctly sent